kyma-project/nats-manager/docs/contributor/testing.md

 ### E2E tests

-As E2E tests need a Kubernetes cluster to run on, they are separate from the remaining tests.
+Because E2E tests need a Kubernetes cluster to run on, they are separate from the remaining tests.

 1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster.